davidxw/ACA-Templates/README.md

 ## Apps

 The Apps templates deploy container apps into container app environments, including configuration for environment variables and volume mounts.
-The templates can handle either container images from docker.io, or from an Azure Container Registry.
+The templates can handle either container images from a public registry (docker hub), or from an Azure Container Registry.

 To deploy your apps:

 * Change to the `templates\apps`  directory
 * Create a copy of the `sample_apps.bicepparam` file and update the parameters accordingly.
-The only required parameters are the `aca_env_name` and `service_params` object (more on thie below).
+The only required parameters are the `aca_env_name` and `service_params` object (more on this below).
 You may also need to specify the following parameters, depending on your requirements:
   * `container_registry_name` - if your images are in an ACR
-  * `key_vault_name` - if you secret environment variables that need to be stored in a Key Vault
+  * `key_vault_name` - if you have specificed secret environment variables that need to be stored in a Key Vault
-  * `files_storage_account_name` - if you have volumn mounts that need to be stored in an Azure Files Share
+  * `files_storage_account_name` - if you have volume mounts
 * Run the following command to deploy the infrastructure:

 ```bash